4gnle/angeljgomezc/README.md

 What's my purpose?

-Build a public web app and collaborate with smart and driven people.
+Build a public web app and collaborate with smart and driven people (as I learn)

 Want to know more about me?